yujiri8/yujiri.xyz/software/rust.md

 ### Variable declarations

 Rust requires `let` on the first use of a variable.
 A second `let` shadows, which solves [the lexical coupling issues other explicit declaration languages have](https://yujiri.xyz/software/declarations).
 A `let mut` is required to make a mutable binding; immutability by default is important for the borrowing rules to be practical, and it also breeds a good awareness of where mutations can happen.
-Accidental mutation is involved in lots of bugs in other languages.

 ## Array operations

 The Vec type (which is the main sequence type) accomodates [most common sequence operations out of the box](https://doc.rust-lang.org/std/vec/struct.Vec.html): push, pop, membership test, insert at position, remove at position, sort, reverse, filter, map, comprehension, and a ton of relatively obscure ones.
-The only things missing are negative index, find item by predicate and count occurrences.
+Pretty much the only thing missing is negative index.

 ## Concurrency